kevintpeng/Learn-Something-Every-Day/CS-and-Math-Theory/Graphs.md

 The number of edges in a graph.
 The size of an n-vertex graph is bounded by nC2 (the n-clique).

 ##### Degree
-The degeree or valency of a vertex v in a graph G = (V, E) denoted by dG(v) is the number of neighbors of v in G:
+The degree or valency of a vertex v in a graph G = (V, E) denoted by dG(v) is the number of neighbors of v in G:
   ```
   dG(v) = |{u in V: {v,u} in E}|
   ```
 A graph where every vertex has degree k is a **k-regular** and a graph is **regular** if it is k-regular for some k.

 **The handshake lemma** says the number of people at a cocktail party who shake hands with an odd number of others is even.
-Formally, *the number of odd-degeree verticies in a graph is even.*
+Formally, *the number of odd-degree vertices in a graph is even.*

 ##### Geodesic distance
 A **distance** between two vertices in a graph is the number of edges in the shortest path (also called the graph geodesic).

 ##### Eccentricity
 epsilon(v) of vertex v is the greatest geodesic distance between v and any other vertex.

 ##### Radius
 A radius r of a graph is the minimum eccentricity of any vertex.